 Step 6: Creating a visualization via the visualization menu

 In this next step, we introduce a different way of creating a visualization.
+You can automatically hook up a visualization to an existing table without hiding the table by selecting it and using the toolbar to create the visualization.

 Step 7: Creating a custom visualization using R